thirdelement/djdarks/README.md

 ### Code

--   [Bootstrap4.5.3](https://getbootstrap.com/docs/4.5/getting-started/introduction/): Bootstrap 4.5.3 was used throughout the site so that it is responsive to different devices and viewport sizes.
+-   [Bootstrap 4.5.3](https://getbootstrap.com/docs/4.5/getting-started/introduction/): Bootstrap 4.5.3 was used throughout the site so that it is responsive to different devices and viewport sizes.

--   On several occasions code was used from external sources in the following instances:
+-   Code was used from external sources in the following instances:
     - [Creating a custom navbar toggler](https://stackoverflow.com/questions/42586729/bootstrap-4-change-hamburger-toggler-color)
     - [Changing the navbar toggle background colour and outline](https://stackoverflow.com/questions/50668594/remove-border-color-for-navbar-toggler-hamburger-icon-bootstrap-4)
     - [Sign-up and Contact form design ](https://courses.codeinstitute.net/courses)